 Do not be quick with your mouth, do not be hasty in your heart to utter anything before God.
 God is in heaven and you are on earth, so let your words be few.

-Ecclesiastes 5:2
+Ecclesiastes 5:2 (NIV)

 Sit in silence before God for 5 minutes in honor of who He is.